lasellers/AtlasGrove/README.md

 ## By Lewis Sellers (aka Min)
 ## Intrafoundation Software

-(NOTE: Currently being Developed/Refactored.
-See CLI commands.)
+[NOTE: Currently being Developed/Refactored.
+CLI commands are almost complete.
+At some point thereafter once that has settled, a proper web admin will be made.]

 AtlasGrove takes Tiger/Line shapefiles from the US Census Bureau and renders them into usable images.